-<Research Guidance> Course numbering; AGS988
+<research guidance=""></research>

-U 7
+Course numbering; AGS988

-Professor
+Professor Professor

-ITO Takeshi
+ANNO Tadashi ITO Takeshi

-MURAKAMI Tatsuo
+BURRETT Tina MURAKAMI Tatsuo

-NAKANO Koichi
+DEGUCHI Makiko NAKANO Koichi

-SUGAWARA Yuka
+FAHY Sandra SUGAWARA Yuka

-WANK David
+FARRER James WANK David

-WATANABE Takehiro
+HESS Christian WATANABE Takehiro

 Research Guidance will be registered every semester by the Center for Academic Affairs based on the notification of their advisors from the program office.
 They will be registered in late May for spring semester and late November for autumn semester.
 Students who entered in and after 2017 must receive passing grades at least six semesters for their Research Guidance during their residency in GPGS.